AustinRansford/AustinRansfordSoloproject2/writtenresponse.md

-**TODO: Explain why it would be very difficult (or impossible) to write the program without using the list.**
+**TODO: Explain why it would be very difficult (or impossible) to write the program without using the list.** this list manages the complexity because it is impossible to determine the path of the player through the program. so, I would have to use a bool variable for each possible input, which would, at the end of the program, return a string that corralates to that bool variable.
+Since, players can enter the same input mutiple times I would have to make a # of bool variable equal to the # of times the player makes that input.
+Since, I cant determine that number it would be impossible.

 ## 3c.